 Usually, a 22-inch skateboard with the weight of 10 pounds is comfortable to carry around.

 So, if you’re not a skate with a lot of muscles, it’s better to keep your feet off the huge board with monstrous engine motor unless you’re willing to push the bulky unit on the way back or drag it onto the metro or classroom.

 We are impressed with the lightness of the Marbel 2.0 and its powerful motor.
 This board will serve you well with its advantages in term of a versatile yet compact size.

-Weight capacity is the amount of mass the board supports.
+Weight capacity refers to the maximum mass that the board can effectively bear.

 Electric skateboard is a story around the power of the engine.

 You throw money in the trash buying an under-powered e-skateboard that can’t even accelerate uphill with its feeble motor.

 Pay attention to the wattage then.
 A 2000-watt skateboard can fill your dream of speed.